-- It takes less than 10 minutes preparation to whip up a batch of these peanut butter protein balls.
+- It takes less than 10 minutes preparation to whip up a batch of these no bake oatmeal energy balls.
 Great for when you want a snack in a hurry.

 - It’s cheaper and healthier than anything you could buy, and you know exactly what is in them.